kaoyuhung/nycu-ioc5181-project/README.md

 ```
 python3 test-*.py #
 ```
-* The test result will be in the the folder "result/".
+* The test results will be in the the folder "result/".